afteracademy/goserve-docs/mongo/api-reference.md

 # API Reference

 Complete API endpoint reference for the goserve MongoDB blog platform.
-All endpoints require an API key in the `x-api-key` header.
+All endpoints require an API key in the `x-api-key` header except `/health`.

 [![API Documentation](https://img.shields.io/badge/API%20Documentation-View%20Here-blue?style=for-the-badge)](https://documenter.getpostman.com/view/1552895/2sA3XWdefu)

+### API Key
+API Key `1D3F2DD1A5DE725DD4DF1D82BBB37` is created as default by this project through mongo init scripts.

+If your database is empty, create an entry in the `api_keys` collection.

+See [API key setup](/api-keys) for more details.

 ## Base URL